celsiusnarhwal/snowflake/README.md

 #### Refresh Tokens

 Successful responses from Snowflake's token endpoint also include a refresh token.
-After the access and ID tokens expire, the refresh token can be sent to the token endpoint to obtain a new set access, ID, and refresh tokens without having to make the user reauthorize.
+After the access and ID tokens expire, the refresh token can be sent to the token endpoint to obtain a new set of access, ID, and refresh tokens without having to make the user reauthorize.

 See [OpenID Connect Core 1.0 § 12](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens)
 for additional details.